aschneer/BashBible/git/git_reference.md

 # Save it to a new branch
 git switch -c new_branch_name

-# Copy current state (local commits) to new branch and
+# Duplicate current branch
-# checkout that branch.
+# to new branch and checkout the new branch.
 git switch -c new_branch_name

+# Duplicate an existing branch
+# and checkout the new branch copy.
+git switch -c feature/branch2 feature/branch1
+git checkout -b feature/branch2 feature/branch1

 # Get branch releases/2023.1.1 in detached head state
 git checkout origin/releases/2023.1.1